boulder-on/JPassport/README.md

 5. short
 6. char
 7. void
-8. char*
+8. char* (maps to a Java String)
 9. any pointer (see limitations)

-If an argument is changed by the library call then the @RefArg annotation is required for that argument.
+If an argument is changed by the C library call then the @RefArg annotation is required for that argument.
 Ex.

 C:
 ```